ansible-inventory

 -e, --extra-vars

-set additional variables as key=value or YAML/JSON, if filename prepend with @
+set additional variables as key=value or YAML/JSON, if filename prepend with @.
+This argument may be specified multiple times.

 -h, --help